 - Antibacterial: It’s bacteria that break down your sweat and cause it to smell.
 When searching for new kit, look out for anything that says ‘antibacterial’ because this means the fabric’s been treated to help prevent this and keep you smelling fresher for longer.
 Do note that this doesn’t mean you can dodge the washing forever though...

-- Flatlock seams: These can be identified by a ladder effect of stitching found on the outside of the jersey, sometimes done in a contrasting colour as a design detail.
+- Flatlock seams: These can be identified by a ladder effect of stitching found on the outside of the jersey, sometimes done in a contrasting color as a design detail.
 They’re often used at points of contact because they lack the bulk of a conventional seam and so won’t cause chafing, particular if you regularly ride with a pack.

 - Mesh inserts: Lighter fabrics or more open knits are often used under the arms and through the sides to increase airflow.
 If you ride with a pack, look for a mesh back for hot weather use.